 - Remember to always replace anything that expires or gets used

 There are also pre-assembled roadside assistance kits that many companies provide, though nothing will beat a customized car kit that is tailored to your specific needs.
 Another option would be to purchase a pre-made kit and to supplement it with the items it might be missing.
 Whatever you choose to do, make sure you do not hit the road without some sort of emergency kit.
 You might never use it, but you will feel a lot better knowing that you are safe and prepared if anything were to happen.

-Contact us today at (918) 347-6456 to schedule a free case evaluation with a knowledgeable member of our legal team.
+Contact us today at (918) 347-6456 to request a complimentary case review with a member of our team.